platinasystems/goes/internal/goes/README.md

 configuration, and customization before calling `Goes.Main()`.
 See [main] for examples.

-Run this to build the example machine.
+To build the example machine.

 ```console
 $ make goes-example